chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 </li>
 ```

-Let's add some basic styling to make it look a little neater:
+Add some basic styling to make it look a little neater:

 ```html
 <style>